What Does the British Royal Family Tree Look Like and What Is the Line of Succession to the Throne?

 Prince William and Kate Middleton welcomed three children Prince George, Princess Charlotte, and Prince Louis.
-Prince Harry and Meghan Markle have one son.
-Peter Phillips’ first’ wife, Autumn, gave birth to two daughters, Savannah and Isla.
+Prince Harry and Meghan Markle have one son, Prince Archie, and one daughter, Princess Lilibet.
+Peter Phillips’ first’ wife, Autumn Kelly, gave birth to two daughters, Savannah and Isla.
 Zara and her husband Mike Tindall have two girls named Mia and Lena, and one son named Lucas.
-Eugenie and Beatrice have also had children of their own.
+Eugenie and Beatrice also have children of their own.

 So where do each of these royals fall in the line of succession?

-Most people are aware that Prince Charles is the first in line to take over the throne after his mother.
-His oldest son, Prince William, is second in line and his son, Prince George, is third.
-His little sister, Charlotte, is fourth in line thanks to the Succession to the Crown Act which amended the system so that males no longer take precedence over their older sisters.
-Their younger brother, Louis, who was born in April 2018, is fifth.
+Following Queen Elizabeth II’s death, King Charles III took over the throne after his mother.
+His oldest son, Prince William, then became the Prince of Wales and first in line to the throne.
+His son, Prince George, is second.
+George’s little sister, Princess Charlotte, is third in line thanks to the Succession to the Crown Act which amended the system so that males no longer take precedence over their older sisters.
+And their younger brother, Prince Louis, who was born in April 2018, is fourth.

 If you’re not sure who comes after that the answer is Prince Edward followed by his son, James, who’s 15th.
-Edward’s daughter, Louise, is 16th.
-Her aunt, Princess Anne, is 17th and her son, Peter, is 18th.
+Edward’s daughter, Lady Louise, is 16th.
+Her aunt, Princess Anne, is 17th and the Princess Royal’s son, Peter, is 18th.
 Peter’s daughters Savannah and Isla, are 19th and 20th.
 Anne’s daughter, Zara, is 21st and her children Mia, Lena, and Lucas are 22nd, 23rd, and 24th in the line of succession to the British throne.